owk880301/TwitchRecover_cloudflare_bypass/README.md

 Usage:

+1. As a first step, run pip install -r requirements.txt to install required packages

-1. Using a Twitch Tracker or Streams Charts link:
+2. Using a Twitch Tracker or Streams Charts link:

         You can use the Twitch Tracker or Streams Charts link of a stream to directly get the VOD links.